|BDM girls at their local headquarters in the Berlin suburbs.|

 |Julius Streicher, the Party's "racial theorist," approves of this girl's blonde braids.
 She looks as if she is about to pass out from sheer joy.|

 Naturally, not every girl could join.
-That was just how the Nazi state operated.
+That was just how Hitler's nation operated.
 Not everybody could join the big club.